 If you are estranged from your family, you can apply to Student Finance England/Wales and Northern Ireland as an ‘independent student’.
 This means that your parents’ income will not be taken into account when you are being assessed for the means-tested elements of the application.
 Instead, it is likely that only your personal household income will be considered.

 However, in order to be assessed as an independent student you will be required to provide evidence of your estrangement.
 Stand Alone Student Guide below has been produced by the charity StandAlone and contains helpful information on how to apply for student funding if you are estranged.

 In addition to the support available from Student Development & Well-being, to ensure you have the best possible student experience, we can offer you:

 If you are a current student and would like to discuss your situation further, or if you’re thinking about coming to study here at Liverpool Hope, please contact Student Development and Well-being.

 We will be happy to answer any questions and discuss any issues you may have.

 StandAlone is a charity offering support to people who are estranged from their family or children.
 Their primary aim is to break down the stigma around estrangement and support estranged people in their daily lives.
-They have also produced a number of helpful guides designed specifically for estranged students which look at issues such as Student Finance, obtaining relevant evidence of estrangement and accommodation options.
+They have also produced a number of helpful guides designed specifically for estranged students who look at issues such as Student Finance, obtaining relevant evidence of estrangement and accommodation options.

-ButtleUK offer financial support to young people in the UK who are experiencing estrangement to enable them to fully access and participate in education, employment or training opportunities.
+ButtleUK offers financial support to young people in the UK who are experiencing estrangement to enable them to fully access and participate in education, employment or training opportunities.
 Grants of up to £2,000 may be available to help you with such things as ‘setting up home costs’.